mahnooranwar2002/petCare_website_Python/README.md

-Manage pet doctor appointments
-View, add, edit, and delete user accounts
+Manage pet doctor appointments status updated and delete user accounts status and delete pet Appointment
-View, add, edit, and delete pet doctor profiles Monitor website activity and analytics
+Monitor website activity and analytics

 2. User

 Create an account and login to the website
-View available pet doctors and their profiles
-Make appointments with pet doctors
+Make an appointments
-View and manage their appointment history
+View  their appointment history forget password